hslam/rpc/README.md

 # rpc
-A Golang implementation of RPC using TCP,WS,QUIC and HTTP
+A Golang implementation of RPC over TCP,WS,QUIC and HTTP

 ## Server Feature